EDUMi.my

 Eligible graduates may apply for the Post Study Work Visa depending on qualification level and institution category.

-Interested in studying in New Zealand
+Interested in studying in New Zealand?

 Browse available study pathways and explore programmes that align with your goals.
+EDUMi.my counsellors can assist with course selection, application preparation and general study planning.

 Contact Us